alinex/node-exec/README.md

 string.
 If you do so the arguments will be extracted automatically so you need to use proper quoting.

+### Remote

+To run on a remote machine you only need the virtual name which has to correspond to the configuration (see above).

+- remote - (string) reference to configuration

 ### Environment

-- cwd - the current working directory
+- cwd - (absolute path) the current working directory
-- uid - the userid under which to run
+- uid - (integer) the userid under which to run
-- gid - the group id under which to run
+- gid - (integer) the group id under which to run
-- env - environment object for special settings
+- env - environment object for key-value-pairs

 If you want to use different user and/or group id you have to be root first.

-### Host and Priority
+### Priority

-- remote - reference to the remote machine
+The priority defines which command to run first in case of multiple commands.

-- priority - name of configured priority to use
+- priority - (string) name of configured priority to use

 By default the following priorities are possible: anytime, low, medium, high, immediately.

-### Retry
+### Retry/Checks

 - check - name of the check with
   - args - (array) list of arguments for the check if possible